ragozzine/last-first-letter-collab/README.md

 * **Keep submissions short.** The joy of this project comes from the unexpected.
 While submitting an entire 500-word entry in this style would be a noteworthy accomplishment, trading off 1-3 sentences with other participants will create a more interesting end result.
 * **Build on and add to the existing plot.** You're free to throw in whatever randomness you like.
 However, this exercise works best when each proceeding sentence advances, rather than negates, the previous one.
-* **Keep it clean!** Racist, sexist, hateful, or extremely profame language will likely be rejected.
+* **Keep it clean!** Racist, sexist, hateful, or extremely profane language will likely be rejected.
 * **Don't be a one-hit wonder.** Multiple submissions are more than welcome.
 That said, refrain from building upon your own accepted addition.

 ---